iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Good concept.
 My problem is that it kicks in whenever the phone is charging, not desirable when plugged into a powerbank.
 I use my phone as cycling computer and also with maps and use a powerbank so i can have the screen on all the time.
 If dreamlabs kicks in it drains the powerbank and phone battery at an amazing rate.
 It would help if it was possible to define the time period when dreamlab is active so it is restricted to overnight charging time.
 Running too often when not wanted so uninstall<br> :date: __2021-01-28 18:26:03__

 > Installed on my oneplus 8 and it instantly stopped responding and crashed out hence 1 star<br> :date: __2021-01-23 08:11:26__

-> it seems that i cant use this for my current phone as it keeps overheating and pauses. my iphone seems to be doing a better job about 30 minutes in without pausing.
-On my android it pauses every 5 minutes or so. since i am not using my iphone so i will run it there. maybe my Android phone isnt good enough<br> :date: __2021-01-02 08:09:06__